Our mission is to foster startup communities, creating programs for the success of the founders and their ventures whom we support.

 Both mentors and startup founders are aware that their behaviour continuously affects the mentoring relationship.
 We hope that the above outline and value list helps to encourage positive mentoring relationships, but both mentors and startup founders understand the mentor/startup relationship can be terminated at any time.
-Our advised way to terminate a relationship is to 1) talk to a program administrator in VIVE D.C. and ask them to help facilitate the termination.
-2) Respectfully tell your mentor / mentee that you would like to terminate the relationship, then tell VIVE D.C.
-Administration and request another mentor / mentee.
+Our advised way to terminate a relationship is to 1) talk to a program administrator in Startups Ignite and ask them to help facilitate the termination.
+2) Respectfully tell your mentor / mentee that you would like to terminate the relationship, then tell Startups Ignite Administration and request another mentor / mentee.

 Enforceability of our Values and Ethics: